Akaleli1/volleyball-match-analysis/README.md

 The goal is to extract, normalize, and analyze **team- and player-level performance across sets**, enabling deeper analytical questions such as:

 - How attack efficiency changes set by set
 - Which players maintain performance consistency
 - How teams perform in long (5-set) matches
 - Error distribution across teams and sets

 > ⚠️ This repository currently contains **analysis code only**.
-> Raw match data and outputs are intentionally excluded.
+> Raw match data and generated outputs are intentionally excluded.

 ---